- Recognize the correct position, gender and number of adjectives

 - Los médicos son inteligentes.
 (The doctors are intelligent.)

 - Hay muchos libros en la oficina.
 (There are many books in the office.)

 - Hay siete días en una semana.
 (There are seven days in one week.)

 The adjectives mejor (better, best), peor (worse, worst), menor (younger, less, least) usually come before the noun (we’ll get to the comparatives and superlatives in a later lesson!)

 Note: There are a few exceptions to this placement that you will learn in future lessons.
 Also, some adjectives mean something slightly different when used before a noun instead of after.
 Here are just a few examples:

 - Alto (top or high / tall): Pagamos un alto precio (We pay a high price).
 Es un hombre alto (He is a tall man).

 - Único (only / unique): Compramos la única marca (We buy the only brand).
 Tengo una mochila única (I have a unique backpack).

 - Gran (great) or grande (big, large): Ella es una gran líder (She’s a great leader).
 Ella lidera un país grande (She leads a large country).

-Another note: The word grande doesn’t just change meaning when used before a noun, it’s shortened to gran.
-Other words get shortened only before a masculine singular noun, including: bueno (buen), malo (mal), alguno (algún) and ninguno (ningún).
+Another note: The word grande doesn’t just change meaning when used before a noun, it’s also shortened to gran.
+Other words do not change meaning and only get shortened before a masculine singular noun, including: bueno (buen), malo (mal), alguno (algún) and ninguno (ningún).
+For example: